 Balfour Beatty's leading position in the sector means that we must set the pace and show leadership in tackling climate change within our sector.
 The steps we have already taken to meet our ambitious carbon reduction targets have seen Balfour Beatty reduce its own carbon footprint per £m revenue by 41% based on our 2010 baseline1.
 While we are pleased with this progress, we know we must do more.
-This is why 2020 will see us refresh our own sustainability framework, to ensure we are playing our own part in moving towards a net zero economy.
+This is why 2020 will see us refresh our own sustainability framework, to ensure we are playing our part in moving towards a net zero economy.

 We are working with our supply chain to ensure that they reduce their emissions.
-One of the key ways in which we will deliver this is through increasing the use of Modern Methods of Construction and new technology.
-This is key to Balfour Beatty's approach.
-We believe that it will drive lower emissions and faster, safer delivery.
+One of the key ways in which we will deliver this is through increasing the use of Modern Methods of Construction and new technology, something which is key to Balfour Beatty's approach and which will drive lower emissions and faster, safer delivery.
 But above all, we are working with customers to develop a cradle-to-cradle view of the assets they are commissioning, rather than just considering how they are constructed.
-This includes encouraging them to play contractors in at the earliest possible opportunity to allow us to advise on the best design, materials, techniques and solutions, to ensure the lowest possible overall carbon footprint of the asset within the parameters the customer sets.
+This includes encouraging them to play contractors in at the earliest possible opportunity to allow us to bring our expertise to the table in terms of the best design, materials, techniques and solutions, to ensure the lowest possible overall carbon footprint of the asset within the parameters the customer sets.